rimshashakoor0809/chat-app/README.md

 ### Contact

-For any questions or inquiries, please contact [Your Name] at [your-email@example.com].
+For any questions or inquiries, please contact [Rimsha Shakoor] at [rimsha.shakoor@gmail.com].